xiachenrui/xiachenrui/README.md

 - 👯 I’m looking to collaborate on ...
 -->

-Hello, my name is Xia Chen-Rui and I am a PhD student at [Peking University](https://english.pku.edu.cn/) majoring in Bioinfomatics.My main interest is to uncover biomedical big data using deep learning.
+Hello, my name is Xia Chen-Rui and I am a PhD student at [Peking University](https://english.pku.edu.cn/) majoring in Bioinfomatics.
+My main interest is to uncover biomedical big data using deep learning.
 Besides programming, I have an immense interest in music and food.

-- 🔭 I’m currently researching in [Gao Lab](http://www.gao-lab.org/)
+- 🔭 I’m currently doing research in [Gao Lab](http://www.gao-lab.org/)
 - 💬 Brainstorm with me over tech, algorithms, career, and music
 - 📫 How to reach me: huhansan666666@gmail.com
 - 😄 Pronouns: Programmer/He